SiaFoundation/docs/sia-integrations/web-server-configurations/caddy.md

 ## **Pre-Requisites**

-- A registered domain name with a DNS `A` record pointing to your server’s IP address.
+- A registered domain name with a DNS `A` record pointing to your machine's public IP address.

 ## Step 1: Download and install Caddy